vamseeachanta/pyproject-starter/.ai/code-guidance/AI_ASSISTANT-JAVA-GRADLE.md

 ### Commit Message Format

- - NEVER include claude code, written by claude code or similar in the commit message
+ - NEVER include AI Assistant, written by AI Assistant or similar in the commit message

 <type>(<scope>): <subject>